IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-When the agency is accepted by the super-admin, they will be forced to add their bank account information.
-So that the payments are from the client to the agency, with the only intermediary the API that we use (example: Stripe)
+When the agency is accepted by the super-admin, they will have to add their bank account information.
+So that the payments are from the client to the agency, with the only intermediary the API that might be used (example: Stripe)

-1. Agency enters bank account details
+1. V121 Agency submits bank account details.
+    - CR - Car Retailers
-2. Save encrypted data in the database
+2. V122 Save encrypted data in the database.
+    - CR - Car Retailers
+    - DB - Data Base

 **Priority**: Medium